thbom001/MET/bom_notes/albers.md

 ![Example METPlus outputs](outputs.png)

+Note - there are plotting artefacts where colour was extrapolated into areas with no data.

 Note - we have a mapping problem in MET/METPlus.
 See how the coastline of Tasmania doesn't line up with the coastline visible in the data.